CigarLounge/sbox-TTT/README.md

 # sbox TTT

-TTT Reborn is aimed to be the spiritual successor of [TTT](https://ttt.badking.net/) but developed for [s&box](https://sbox.facepunch.com/news).
+TTT is aimed to be the spiritual successor of [TTT](https://ttt.badking.net/) but developed for [s&box](https://sbox.facepunch.com/news).
 The goal of this project is to replicate the vanilla TTT experience with some quality of life thrown in.

 ## CONTRIBUTING